 …and the “Done Day” song whenever it signed off.

 In April 2004, Gullah Gullah Island was pulled from Noggin’s schedule.
 In the next month, it was announced that Tiny Planets, which aired as 5-minute segments in shows, would get expanded into a half-hour show due to popularity.
-By early June 2004, the Tiny Planets expansion was complete, and Tiny Planets was then broadcasted on the 7:30 AM slot.
+On May 31, 2004, the Tiny Planets expansion took place, and Tiny Planets was then broadcasted on the 7:30 AM slot.
 At that time, Noggin also added Rubbadubbers to its lineup.

-In early September 2004, Noggin added Lazytown to its lineup.
+In early September 2004, Noggin added Lazytown to its lineup as well.

 That same year, Noggin began broadcasting the annual Worldwide Day of Play, as with all of the other Nickelodeon Channels.